Osmar Schindler: Works

 His works include landscapes, historical and figurative scenes as well as contributions to the interior décor of various buildings.
-For example, his vestry paintings Christ, the Light of the World (1927) can be found in the Church of Christ in his home of Bischofswerda.
-There is also a painting of a monumental altarpiece depicting the crucifixion of Christ at Christ Church (designed by Woldemar Kandler) in Dresden Klotzsche in 1905.
-His most recognizable works are Im Kumtlampenschein (1901) and David and Goliath (1888), as well as the portraits of the German engineer Christian Otto Mohr and the distinguished professor of the Dresden Academy of Fine Arts, Herman Prell.
+For example, his vestry painting Christ, the Light of the World (1927) can be found in the Church of Christ in his home of Bischofswerda.
+There is also a 1905 painting of a monumental altarpiece depicting the crucifixion of Christ at Christ Church (designed by Woldemar Kandler) in Dresden Klotzsche.
+His most recognizable works are Im Kumtlampenschein (1901) and David and Goliath (1888), as well as the portraits of the German engineer Christian Otto Mohr and his colleague at the Dresden Academy of Fine Arts, Herman Prell.

 Schindler was also involved in the Internationale Kunst Ausstellung in 1897.
-His work is generally considered influenced by impressionism, with his work displayed at the Staatliche Kunstsammlungen Dresden (SKD), his work for the Dresden exhibition in 1897 (Ausstellung), including his work within the various the churches, leaning toward Art Nouveau.
+His work is generally considered influenced by impressionism, although his work displayed at the Staatliche Kunstsammlungen Dresden (SKD), his work for the Dresden exhibition in 1897 (Ausstellung), including his work within the various the churches, leans toward Art Nouveau.

-Controversy

-One of Schindler's works Mocking Christ was donated to the Fischerhude Church but has been the centre of controversy regarding its purported anti-Semitism.
+Schindler's work The Mocking of Christ hanging in the church at Fischerhude has sparked controversy regarding its purported anti-Semitic depiction of the Sanhedrin.